 Mental health is important at every stage of life and includes conditions and illnesses that affect emotional, psychological and social well-being.
 This category includes depression and suicide rates, self-reported poor mental health days and frequency of mental distress.
 Although the terms are often used interchangeably, poor mental health and mental illness are not the same.
 An individual can experience poor mental health at different periods of their life and not be diagnosed with a mental illness.
 Similarly, a person living with a mental illness can experience periods of physical, mental and social well-being.

 Mental health conditions and illnesses can be long-term, short-term and/or recurring.
 Examples of mental illness include depression, anxiety, bipolar disorder, post traumatic stress disorder and schizophrenia.
 Mental health and physical health are closely related - mental illness increases the risk of physical health problems and living with a chronic condition can increase the risk of mental illness.
 Mental illness also increases the risk of suicide.
 About 60% of people who die by suicide have had a mental illness.

 - A need for more behavioral healthcare providers was noted in the Forces of Change discussions and focus groups.
-Additionally, participants noted high levels of isolation, stress, stigma and fear especially in communities of color. - According to County Health Rankings data, individuals experiencing frequent mental distress is increasing. - Survey respondents selected mental health problems as the number one health concern in the community.
+Additionally, participants noted high levels of isolation, stress, stigma and fear especially in communities of color. - According to County Health Rankings data, individuals experiencing frequent mental distress is increasing.
+In Loudoun County, one in five adults (21%) report poor mental health lasting more than five days.
+Fourteen percent of people enrolled in Medicare have depression. - Survey respondents selected mental health problems as the number one health concern in the community.
 Additionally, a need for more mental health services was ranked highly.